alex1994131/Survey_laravel/README.md

 $ php artisan serve
 ```

+You have to remove login features in the Vendor/RegisterUser

-> You will have to access `http://localhost:8000/laravel/`.
+> You will have to access `http://localhost:8000/`.

 Optional 3rd party integrations
 ===============================